skit-ai/tech/_posts/2021-08-24-Code-Mixing-Seminar.md

 From the experimental results, we can observe that the proposed method can synthesize high intelligible code-switched speech with a cross-lingual speaker (eg: Chinese speaker for English/code-switched text) with only training on a monolingual corpus.
 But the proposed method failed to beat the baseline in speech fidelity MOS score.
 The authors stated that the Bilingual PPG extracted was not accurate enough and needs to be further studied in future work.

 Do check out the blog on [Code-Mixing metrics](https://tech.skit.ai/Code-Mixing-Metrics/) if you haven’t already.
-Please write to us in case you want to join any of our future seminars.
+Please write to us @ machine-learning@skit.ai in case you want to join any of our future seminars.